funkhaus/vuehaus/README.md

     git clone https://github.com/funkhaus/vuehaus
     ```

-1. Activate the Vuepress theme in the WordPress backend.
+1. Activate the Vuehaus theme in the WordPress backend.
 1. Open the repo in your editor of choice and run (optionally using [LiveReload](https://www.npmjs.com/package/livereload)):

     ```sh